Articles for Financial Advisors

 SPIVA Scorecard Results: How Active Managers Performed

-Last updated: February 2026 | Data as of: December 31, 2024
+Last updated: February 2026 | Data as of: Year-end 2024

 The SPIVA U.S. Scorecard, published semi-annually by S&P Dow Jones Indices, is the most widely cited measurement of active manager performance.
 It compares actively managed U.S. mutual funds against their appropriate S&P benchmarks across equity and fixed-income categories, with results spanning one-year through 20-year horizons.
-The table below summarizes the percentage of active managers who underperformed their benchmarks across the major equity categories.
+The table below summarizes the percentage of active managers who underperformed their benchmarks across the major equity and fixed-income categories.

 Active Manager Underperformance by Category